- Lucky Charms

 Also men are embracing the Japanese kimono for an underground streetwear style.
 Credits: O Ultimo Black Power.

 The size of the kimono allows it to be worn as a large jacket over a basic or more elaborate outfit.
 It will either complete an outfit in an elegant and exotic way, or assume the place of a centerpiece for those who are not afraid to adopt a different style.

 For the less daring, the traditional Japanese kimono can just as easily be replaced by the loose-fitting haori-like garment (jacket worn over a kimono) that is very popular among Western women and which you can find everywhere, in shops or Japanese online stores.
 Following this article, you will find examples of outfits that will allow to wear the Japanese kimono in the right way while avoiding fashion faux-pas.

 Wearing a kimono at the office is not that evident for everyone, but with these tips you will manage without any problem.
 We are used to always see the same style of clothing at work, namely a blazer worn over a blouse or a top with a skirt or pants.
-How about spicing up this classic outfit by adding a Japanese twist with a kimono jacket?
+How about spicing up this classic outfit by adding a Japanese twist with a kimono cardigan?

 Credits: Design Mag.